 Emicizumab is a recombinant, humanized, bispecific immunoglobulin G4 monoclonal antibody that substitutes for part of the cofactor function of activated factor VIII (FVIIIa) by bridging activated factor IX(FIXa) and factor X(FX).
 It is indicated for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults and children of all ages, newborn and older, with hemophilia A with and without factor VIII inhibitors.
-The drug is given subcutaneously at a loading dose of 3 mg/kg weekly for 4 doses, followed by one of three subsequent long-term dose regimens: either 1.5 mg/kg weekly or 3 mg/kg every 2 weeks, or 6 mg/kg every 4 weeks.
+The drug is given subcutaneously at a loading dose of 3 mg/kg weekly for 4 doses, followed by one of three subsequent maintenance dose regimens: either 1.5 mg/kg weekly, 3 mg/kg every 2 weeks, or 6 mg/kg every 4 weeks.
 There is significant reduction in annualized bleeding rates at all doses for all age groups, with or without inhibitors.

 Factor VIII and emicizumab are fundamentally different proteins and are regulated differently.
 Some of the differences are:

-- FVIIIa has multiple sites of interaction with FIXa, FX and the phospholipid surface whereas
+- FVIIIa has multiple sites of interaction with FIXa, FX and the phospholipid surface whereas emicizumab binds to single sites within FIX(a) and FX(a)

 - FVIII needs to be activated (thrombin mediated), emicizumab does not